 For those of you who don’t know me, my name is Sara Nguyen, and I help you build your business using video on social media with ease.
 I really love StreamYard.

 They’re a versatile, powerful live streaming software option.
 And the ability to share your screen is made really easy using their software.
-So let’s go over to my computer and I’m going to show you how to do this now.
+Let’s go over to my computer and I’m going to show you how to do this now.
 Now in StreamYard, we’ll be able to share our screen really easily.

 And the third choice that you have is the ability to share a Chrome tab.
 And we’re going to come back to that because there’s a cool little feature that I want to show you where you can play video using this feature.
-So I’m going to start by sharing an application window.
+I’m going to start by sharing an application window.

 And then if I click on the other options, I can see how I can play with it.
-So if I click on the third one in, then it makes me a bit larger and then the screenshare a bit smaller.
+If I click on the third one in, then it makes me a bit larger and then the screenshare a bit smaller.
 And it really allows you just to have some flexibility in terms of the layouts that you want to play around with.

 Using the screen share option.
-So I’m going to go back to share screen.
+I’m going to go back to share screen.
 I’m going to click on that option.
 I’m going to click on share screen, and now I’m going to click on Chrome tab.

 And I’m going to click on that video tab that’s open, and then I’m going to select share audio ’cause this will allow me to play the sound that’s coming through on that video, through the live stream.

-So if I drag the video to the other screen, I can control it from there and that’s essentially it.
+If I drag the video to the other screen, I can control it from there and that’s essentially it.
 That’s how you can play a video with sound using the screenshare option in StreamYard.
 If you found the video useful, give me a thumbs up and don’t forget to subscribe to my channel where I do lots of live stream tutorials and training to help you grow your business using video on social media with ease.

 Now let me know in the comments, what are you presenting during your live streams?
 Are you sharing presentations?
 Are you sharing your screen?
 Are you doing demos?
 I’d love to know.